 In A Nutshell

-Fidelity is a broker from the United States founded in 1946.
-It has top-tier licenses from regulators, such as the Financial Industry Regulatory Authority (FINRA) and the Securities and Exchange Commission (SEC).
+Fidelity is fully licenced and regulated by the Financial Industry Regulatory Authority (FINRA) and the Securities and Exchange Commission (SEC).

 - Reliable Research Tools

 - International Stocks

 - Several base currencies

 - Not fully digital account opening

 Fidelity has low non-trading fees and low trading fees.
 Stock trading doesn't charge commissions.The rates for some financial instruments and mutual funds, on the other hand, can be high.